 Serve up veggies in a kid-friendly form with these SO-good Veggie Muffins.
-They have broccoli, carrots, protein, and kid-approved flavor!
+They have broccoli, carrots, protein, and kid-approved flavor and are a super yummy savory muffin option.

-These are a great baby muffin since they’re made without added sugar.
-And are a nice way to vary the flavor profile of a muffin and add veggies.
+These are a great baby muffin since they’re made without added sugar, too.

 Table of Contents